 - Are my staff and doctors treated with dignity and respect by everyone in the organization?

 - Do my staff and doctors have the training and encouragement to do work that gives their life meaning?

 - Have I recognized my staff and doctors for what they do?

 Lean East Thought 5: One size does not fit all

 Different organizations will succeed with different models based on their culture and past experiences.
-Customer value differs, even within the same industry, and existing mindsets and organizational values matter.
-Eventually in order to give your processes a chance to produce good results you will need to switch the organizational focus from results to methods.
-Every organization will have different lessons and experiences on their journey, even if they are striving for similar goals.
+Even within the same industry, customer value differs.
+Likewise, existing mindsets and organizational values matter.
+Eventually, in order to give your processes a chance to produce good results, you will need to switch the organizational focus from results to methods.
+Every organization will have different lessons and experiences on its journey.
+Even if they are striving for similar goals.
 Lean is all about “learning by doing,” with knowledge transfer and scalability the key to sustaining a transformation.